swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 In `Swaptacular`_\'s terminology, the word "debtor" means a Swaptacular currency, with its respective issuer.
-A "digital coin" is a specially formatted URL, which uniquely identifies a debtor (a currency) in Swaptacular, and contains a link to a document that describes the currency.
+A "digital coin" is a specially formatted URL, which uniquely identifies a debtor (a currency) in Swaptacular, and contains a reference to a document that describes the currency.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL",